KittyGiraudel/site/_posts/2014-03-24-git-tips-and-tricks-part-3.md

 Let's take an example.
 I'm going to create 20 commits; each commit adding a new line "line number #" in *file.txt*.
 One of the insertions will have a typing error *"numer"* instead of *"number"*.
 We are going to try to find the commit which has the typo with `git bisect`.

-<pre class="language-bash"><code>$ // I create 20 commits here
+<pre class="language-git"><code>$ # I create 20 commits here
 $ cat file.txt | grep number | wc -l
 19
 $ cat file.txt | grep numer | wc -l
 1</code></pre>

-Ok, I have 19 occurences of "number" and 1 occurrence of "number", let's find which commit inserted the typo.
+Ok, I have 19 occurences of *"number"* and 1 occurrence of *"numer"*, let's find which commit inserted the typo.
 To do so, I run `git bisect` with two commits references.
 I know that the bug was not there 20 commits ago and is present now.
-So I can pass HEAD and HEAD~20 for my two references.
+So I can pass `HEAD` and `HEAD~20` for my two references.

-<pre class="language-bash"><code>$ git bisect start HEAD HEAD~20
+<pre class="language-git"><code>$ git bisect start HEAD HEAD~20
 Bisecting: 9 revisions left to test after this (roughly 3 steps) [2128ffe8f612d40bc15b617600b6de5f5231d58e] Commit 10</code></pre>

 Git checks my interval and calculates that I will need 3 steps to find the wrong commit after current step.
 The commit in the middle of my interval has been checkout ("Commit 10").
-If I look at my *master* branch in gitg, I can see that Git has created two references *refs/bisect/start* and *refs/bisect/good-[...]* next to my HEAD and HEAD~20 commits.
-It's possible to use `git bisect visualize` or `git bisect view` to see the remaining interval in graphical tool.
-For a console view, you can use `git bisect view --stat`.
+If I look at my *master* branch in Gitg (or Gitk, Gitx or any Git graphical tool...), I can see that Git has created two references *refs/bisect/start* and *refs/bisect/good-[...]* next to my `HEAD` and `HEAD~20` commits.

+*Note: It's possible to use `git bisect visualize` or `git bisect view` to see the remaining interval in graphical tool.
+For a console view, you can use `git bisect view --stat`.*

 ![After starting git bisect](/images/git-tips-and-tricks-part-3__bisect-1.png)

 Now I have to check if the bug is still there or not and inform Git according to my check.

-<pre class="language-bash"><code>$ cat file.txt | grep numer | wc -l
+<pre class="language-git"><code>$ cat file.txt | grep numer | wc -l
 1</code></pre>

-The bug is still there, so I use `git bisect bad` to tell `git bisect` that the current state is still broken.
+The bug is still there, so I use `git bisect bad` to tell Git bisect that the current state is still broken.

-<pre class="language-bash"><code>$ git bisect bad
+<pre class="language-git"><code>$ git bisect bad
 Bisecting: 4 revisions left to test after this (roughly 2 steps) [2c935028965bd60a8fe15d428feb1f3972245e75] Commit 5</code></pre>